-School discretionary allocation based on number of black students.
-Schools will receive their allocations in program code 14876, BSAP Curriculum, Climate & Wellness Grant, and must be budgeted to align with the LCAP program codes shown below.
-General supplies are capped at 5%.
-Allowable uses of funds include the following in service of black students:
+Allocations will be received in program code 14876, BSAP Curriculum, Climate & Wellness Grant (holding account).
+These funds must be budgeted to align with the LCAP program codes.
+It is important to note that general supplies are capped at 5% and administrator X-time is capped at 2%.
+Allowable uses of funds include the following initiatives aimed at supporting Black students and fostering a more inclusive environment for all:

-- o Program 14874, BSAP Culturally Responsive Unit Development (LCAP 7.01) - Class Size Reduction Teacher (Math or ELA/English) - Librarian or Library Aide - Literacy Coach - Math.
-Coach - Professional Development for Teachers - Assistant Principal with approval - Curriculum Instructional Materials based on gaps identified by the culturally responsive curriculum scorecard - o Program 14873, BSAP Climate Wellness Personnel Support (LCAP 7.04) - Additional School Climate Advocate or Restorative Justice Teacher - Parent Representative - Pupil Service and Attendance (PSA) Counselor - Schools may receive other non-discretionary resources: - School Climate Advocate Group 1 elementary and secondary schools are allocated at least one position with additional positions allocated depending on a school's black student enrollment count (ratio is 1:200 students).
-This position will assist school administrators and staff by supporting a safe and positive school culture and climate.
-He or she will be from the communities they serve with extensive knowledge and familiarity to strengthen student connections.
-The positions are budgeted in program 13349, BSAP School Climate and Wellness. - Teacher PD time - Community Partnerships - Community Representative
+- a) Program 14874, BSAP Culturally Responsive Unit Development (LCAP 7.01) - Class Size Reduction Teacher (Math or ELA/English) - Librarian or Library Aide - Math or Literacy Coach - Professional Development for Teachers - Curriculum Instructional Materials based on gaps identified by the culturally responsive curriculum scorecard - b) Program 14873, BSAP Climate Wellness Personnel Support (LCAP 7.04) - School Climate or Restorative Justice Teacher supplemental time - Community Representative supplemental time - Pupil Service and Attendance (PSA) Counselor supplemental time

+Schools may also receive non-discretionary resources for School Climate Advocates and Safe Passages